 Users often need to train the model with many (potentially thousands of) epochs over the data to achieve the desired model quality.
 A native PyTorch implementation may repeatedly load data and run the same preprocessing steps for every epoch during training, which can be time-consuming and unnecessary, especially when the medical image volumes are large.

-MONAI provides a multi-threads
+MONAI provides a multi-thread

-2. Cache intermediate outcomes into persistent storage¶
+2. Cache intermediate outcomes into persistent storage#

-PersistentDataset is similar to the CacheDataset, where the intermediate cache values are persisted to disk storage for rapid retrieval between experimental runs (as is the case when tuning hyperparameters), or when the entire data set size exceeds available memory.
+PersistentDataset is similar to the CacheDataset, where the intermediate cache values are persisted to disk storage or LMDB for rapid retrieval between experimental runs (as is the case when tuning hyperparameters), or when the entire data set size exceeds available memory.
 The

 PersistentDataset could achieve similar performance when comparing to

-CacheDataset in PersistentDataset experiment.
+CacheDataset in Datasets experiment.

 ZipDataset to associate multiple PyTorch datasets and combine the output data (with the same corresponding batch index) into a tuple, which can be helpful to execute complex training processes based on various data sources.